 How Do I Know if My Shoes Are Non-marking?

 It might seem easy to tell the difference based on inspecting the soles.
 But without actually verifying a shoe’s non-marking quality, you’ll never know.
 I’ve found that there are easy ways to verify if your shoes are non-marking or otherwise.

 One of the ways you can do this is with a friction test.
 The other is by subjecting a point of the sole to some pressure and checking the rigidity and recovery of the soles.
 Finally, you can check if the sole of your shoes is non-marking by drawing a line on a piece of paper against the heel and inspecting for marks.

 Let’s get into these in greater detail, shall we?

 Otherwise known as the rubbing test, the friction test requires you to rub the soles of your shoe on a surface.
 Of course, you may try this on an actual court.
 But this is risky especially if your shoes don’t turn out to be non-marking.

 Instead, you can rub the soles of your shoes on a piece of white paper.
-This is After rubbing the soles on paper, inspect the paper for marks or scuff.
+After rubbing the soles on paper, inspect the paper for marks or scuff.
 If your shoe is a non-marking badminton shoe, you should see no marks on the paper.